sjpozzuoli/Daves_Eagles/README.md

   - Takes in data from the provisional database
   - Output labels for input data

-Main Objective/Problem/What are we trying to predict? - Predicing housing sale prices
+Main Objective/Problem/What are we trying to predict?
+- Predicing housing sale prices
+- Does something(feature) affect housing prices in a certain location?

-What model are we going to use? - Binary classification or clustering
+What model are we going to use?
+- Unsupervised ML Model
+- Binary classification or clustering?

 How are you training your model? -